obscrivn/mynewbook/_sources/tools.md

 ### DataCamp

-- Did you create aan account with rose-hulman.edu
+- Did you create an account with your rose-hulman email?
 - Did you get an invitation to join NLP group?
+- Update your profile withh a full first and last name.